Katie Regan, MBA, RDN

 The human body is far more interconnected than most people realize.
 Most people recognize that exercise can help boost energy levels, improve your mood, and make you feel overall healthier, but very few people appreciate the benefits that come from hormonal releases.

 Exercise is like nutrition, you need balance.
 Your body benefits from a healthy combination of anaerobic and aerobic exercises.
-Just like you follow a low FODMAP diet, low impact exercise is beneficial for managing IBS.
+Just like following a low FODMAP diet, low impact exercise can be beneficial for managing IBS.
 Yoga offers a relatively low impact exercise that engages your entire body.
 Due to the easy-going, gentle nature of yoga, yoga can be a great option for IBS patients.
 In this article, we’ll talk about yoga for IBS and discuss the best poses for someone suffering from this chronic digestive condition.

 How does Yoga help with IBS?

 There are three main ways that yoga can help with your IBS symptoms.

 Yoga postures and breathing techniques are great ways to relieve stress.
 One of the main contributing factors of IBS is stress so practicing yoga on a regular basis can help calm your nervous system and alleviate stresses that might be triggering your IBS symptoms.

 Identifying the signs of the beginning of an IBS episode can be scary and cause anxiety, which can actually make your IBS symptoms worse.
 You can learn to identify and accept the sensations similar to how you accept the sensations caused by yoga poses.
 This will help you stay calm and keep your IBS episode on the mild side.

 Practicing yoga can improve your overall health, which can help your body overcome and adapt to adversity better.
 The stronger and healthier your body is then the better it is at handling pain caused by the digestive system.